While You Are On 24-Month STEM OPT Extension

 To calculate how many months of STEM OPT have elapsed, please refer to the “Valid From” date printed on your STEM OPT EAD card.
 Do not refer to your Post-Completion OPT EAD card for this.

-To report 6-Month STEM Validation and Annual Progress Evaluation:
+To report 6-Month STEM Validation and Annual Progress Evaluations:

 1. Log in to the M-Passport portal.